fieldtrip/website/reference/ft_connectivitysimulation.md

                    of the bands that are transmitted, rows causing column

- The generated signals will have a spectrum that is 1/f + additional band-limited components, as specified in the cfg.
+ The generated signals will have a spectrum that is 1/f + additional band-limited components, as specified in the configuration.

  See also FT_FREQSIMULATION, FT_DIPOLESIMULATION, FT_SPIKESIMULATION,
  FT_CONNECTIVITYANALYSIS